kevinsea/Insight-Wiki-Stage/Auto Interface Implementation.md

 - `Task<other type>` => same as other type

 For asynchronous methods, Insight will also automatically remove the word "Async" from the end of your method name when mapping to the name of the stored procedure.

+Note that when using Insert/Upsert, the result set will automatically be merged into the object that is the first parameter in the method call.
+This lets you do:

+	i.InsertBeer(b);

+and have the ID sent back into the object `b`.

 ## Parameter Mapping ##